-Having said that, this guide covers the public healthcare system in Mexico so that you can make an informed decision on whether to use it or opt for private insurance.
+This guide covers everything you need to know about the public healthcare system in Mexico so that you can make an informed decision on whether to use it or opt for private insurance.

 Disclaimer: This article may include links to products or services offered by ExpatDen’s partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.